GaryS007/Portfolio-1-Gary/README.md

 All bugs have been resolved.
 There are some concepts I would have liked to implement or test using Javascript.
 Specifically on the Treatments page, instead of relying on Anchors to each piece of content, I could use Javascript to load in the necessary Text/Imagery when the user clicked on More Info.
 This would reduce scrolling and be a bit more slick.
 It could have also allowed me to add more text to each pain type.

-I wasn't 100% happy with my Imagery, I think for more business orientated websites paying a subscription to one of the websites would be worthwhile as they provide far superior images.
+I wasn't 100% happy with the Imagery, I think for more business orientated websites paying a subscription to the likes of shutterstock would be worthwhile as they provide far superior images.

 ## Deployment